phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 When the `inner` function returns in the above example, it's part of the call stack is destroyed.
 The static variables live in a separate memory range that is never destroyed, so the `&Z[1]` reference is still valid after the return.

 Apart from the `'static` lifetime, static variables also have the useful property that their location is known at compile time, so that no reference is needed for accessing it.
-We utilized that property for our `println` macro: By using a [static `Writer`] internally there is no `&mut Writer` reference needed to invoke the macro, which is very useful in [exception handlers] where we don't have access to any non-local references.
+We utilized that property for our `println` macro: By using a [static `Writer`] internally there is no `&mut Writer` reference needed to invoke the macro, which is very useful in [exception handlers] where we don't have access to any additional variables.

 [static `Writer`]: ./second-edition/posts/03-vga-text-buffer/index.md#a-global-interface
 [exception handlers]: ./second-edition/posts/05-cpu-exceptions/index.md#implementation

 However, this property of static variables brings a crucial drawback: They are read-only by default.
 Rust enforces this because a [data race] would occur if e.g. two threads modify a static variable at the same time.
 The only way to modify a static variable is to encapsulate it in a [`Mutex`] type, which ensures that only a single `&mut` reference exists at any point in time.
-We used a `Mutex` for our [static VGA buffer `Writer`][vga mutex].
+We already used a `Mutex` for our [static VGA buffer `Writer`][vga mutex].

 [data race]: https://doc.rust-lang.org/nomicon/races.html
 [`Mutex`]: https://docs.rs/spin/0.5.0/spin/struct.Mutex.html